debops/debops/docs/acme-support.rst

    /etc/nginx/snippets/acme-challenge.conf

-To enable a given ``nginx`` server to respond to ACME challenges, all you need to do is to include that file in the ``server {}`` section, for example:
+To enable a given :program:`nginx` server to respond to ACME challenges, all you need to do is to include that file in the ``server {}`` section, for example:

 .. code-block:: nginx